All Products

 3. In the left-side navigation pane, choose Provisioning > Port Config.

-4. On the Port Config page, select the instance, find the port forwarding rule that you want to manage, and then click Configure in the Health Check column.
+4. On the Port Config page, select the instance, find the forwarding rule that you want to manage, and then click Change in the Health Check column.

-To configure the health check feature for more than one port forwarding rule at a time, you can select the rules and choose Batch Operations > Add Session and Health Check Settings.
-For more information, see Configure session persistence and health checks for more than one rule at a time.
+Note To configure the health check feature for more than one forwarding rule at a time, you can select the rules and choose Batch Operations > Create Session Persistence/Health Check Settings.
+For more information, see Configure session persistence and health checks for more than one forwarding rule.

 Anti-DDoS Pro or Anti-DDoS Premium allows you to configure Layer 4 and Layer 7 health checks.
 The following table describes the parameters.

-The Layer 7 health check is suitable for only TCP forwarding rules.
+Note The Layer 7 health check is suitable only for TCP forwarding rules.

 If you do not want to use the default homepage of the origin server for health checks, you must specify a domain name and a path of the page that you want to check.

-If you have limited the host field for the HTTP HEAD request, you need to only specify a URI for health checks.
-The Domain Name parameter is optional.
+If you have limited the host field for the HTTP HEAD request, you need only to specify a URI for health checks.
+The Domain parameter is optional.
 The default value is the IP address of the backend server.

-Configure session persistence and health checks for more than one port forwarding rule
+Configure session persistence and health checks for more than one forwarding rule

 1. Log on to the Anti-DDoS Pro console.